Magh Bihu

 Magh Bihu (also called Bhogali Bihu (of eating Bhog i.e. enjoyment) or Maghar Domahi is a harvest festival celebrated in Assam, North-East India, which marks the end of harvesting season in the month of Magh (January–February).
 A bonfire (Meji) is lit for the ceremonial conclusion and prayer to the God of Fire.
-The festival is developed by the Tibeto-Burman cultures and festivals Magan of Kachari.
+Part of the Bihu cultural festival in Assam, Magh Bihu was developed by the Tibeto-Burman cultures of Bodo-Kachari.